-In consequence of the Death of your Brother Ambrose, Colonel Richard Taylor and myself were under the necessity of bringing Suits in Chancery against you & Nelly Madison for Lands we bought from your Brother belonging to you & he, when he was in this Country in March 1792 he sold us those lands, - I gave him my Bond for the payment of $104 \ 1/2$ Acres of the land... which Bond he lost... about the time the Bond was due... applied to me & Received the payment £94.
+James Madison held up the process for several years before finally sending the deeds to Locust Grove property purchased by William Croghan.
+William Croghan to James Madison (original in Library of Congress) Jefferson County Kentucky April 7th, 1802 Sir In consequence of the Death of your Brother Ambrose, Colonel Richard Taylor and myself were under the necessity of bringing Suits in Chancery against you & Nelly Madison for Lands we bought from your Brother belonging to you & he, when he was in this Country in March 1792 he sold us those lands, - I gave him my Bond for the payment of 104 1/2Acres of the land... which Bond he lost... about the time the Bond was due... applied to me & Received the payment £94.
 The bearer Mr. Dennis Fitzhugh will wait on you with the Decrees and take Charge of the Deeds.

-W. Croghan

-William Croghan to James Madison (original in Library of Congress)

-Near Louisville Kentucky May 22nd, 1803
+W. Croghan William Croghan to James Madison (original in Library of Congress) Near Louisville Kentucky May 22nd, 1803 Sir Upward of a year ago I wrote you...

-James Madison held up the process

-the deeds to Locust Grove property

-purchased by William Croghan.

-for several years before finally sending

-Sir

-Upward of a year ago I wrote you...
 I enclosed two Decrees of the Court of Quarter Sessions of Jefferson County... for land purchased by Richard Taylor & myself... in March 1792... and flattered Myself that you & your neice [sic] would have Made me the Deed eer Now, as you Informed Mr. Fitzhugh... permit me to Request the favour of your having it Shortly done & Send to me...

-W. Croghan

-Summer Camps Make History Fun

-which camps will be offered in 2012.
+W. Croghan Summer Camps Make History Fun oodworking, knitting, playing 19th century games of skill, making dreamcatchers.
+These are only a few of the many activities that delighted and during Locust Grove's summer camps.
+This year's camps included the ever-popular Woodworking, Pioneer, and Craft camps.
+Check Locust Grove's website in the spring to see which camps will be offered in 2012.
 Sign-up will begin March 1st.
 Locust Grove's summer camps are a great way to bring history to life.

-145454545454 GROVE GAZETTE
+1010101010 GROVE GAZETTE